EOSIO/spec-repo/eep-draft_contract_trx_auth.md

 * myauthmgr checks the claimed authorizations using `require_key`
 * myauthmgr verifies that no other native actions are present in the transaction.
 This allows it to accurately track resource consumption.
 * myauthmgr updates `accept_charges` using the user’s available resources
 * myauthmgr executes inline actions specified by the user.
 It includes an authorization attestation in each inline action.
   The contracts receiving these actions rely on the attestation.
+See [Forwarding Authentication](eep-draft_contract_fwd_auth.md) for details on this step.
 * Inside an inline action, myauthmgr checks `get_resource_usage` and updates the user’s resource consumption.
 This inline action executes last.

 ## Specification